 Stocks Finish Wednesday’s Session in Negative Territory

-The industrial sector was the session’s laggard, as it declined by 1.22%.
-Conversely, the consumer discretionary sector was the session’s leader, with a gain of 0.82%.
-In addition, WTI crude oil gained slightly to $96 per barrel after yesterday’s big sell-off.
+The technology sector (XLK) was the session’s laggard, as it fell by 1.02%.
+Conversely, the communications sector was the session’s leader, with a gain of 0.26%.
+In addition, WTI crude oil lost 3.7%, reaching $88.90 per barrel.

-Furthermore, Treasury yields fell today, with the U.S. 10-Year Treasury yield falling to 2.91%, a decrease of 6.1 basis points.
-However, the Two-Year Treasury yield gained, meaning that it remains higher at 3.13%.
-This brings the spread between them to -22 basis points.
-As the negative spread continues to widen, the fears of a recession continue to grow.
+Furthermore, the U.S. 10-Year Treasury yield increased to 3.19%, a gain of more than eight basis points.
+Similarly, the Two-Year Treasury yield also increased, as it hovers around 3.49%.
+This brings the spread between them to -30 basis points.
+The negative spread indicates that investors still have fears of a recession.

 Last Updated 12:00PM EST

 Equity markets are in the green halfway into the trading session.
 As of 12:00 p.m.
 EST, the Dow Jones Industrial Average, the S&P 500, and the Nasdaq 100 are up 0.03%, 0.2%, and 0.3%, respectively.

 On Wednesday, Automatic Data Processing (NASDAQ: ADP) released its Nonfarm Employment Change report, which is the change in non-farm, private employment on a month-over-month basis.